portway/portway-example-website/README.md

 ## Running the app
 `gatsby develop`

-The app will display portway documents as blog posts.
+The app will display portway documents as web pages.

 ## Details